Daniel-Pailanir/sdid/simulations/cluster SE/README.md

 $$D\_{g,t} = 1\lbrace c\_g \geq 90, g \bmod 2 = 0, t \geq 5 \rbrace $$

+This treatment vector allows for the computation of six dynamic effects.
 Taking stock, we consider a non-staggered setting with 5 treated groups belonging to the same cluster.
-Since the outcome is independent of the treatment, the true ATT is 0.
+Since the outcome is independent of the treatment, the true $ATT$ and $ATT\_\ell$ are 0.